johnnywycliffe/RaceDotNet/Design Docs/Software.md

 - Other driver's stats

 ## Penalties
+Can be saved as an 8 bit number.
+Bit shift them to be flags.

 - False Start
 - Bad Police Ping
 - Missed Checkpoint
 - Dropped out voluntarily
 - Distance from target (random only)

+Random will need to stare distance as a variables

+## Main Functions
+TODO

+## Network scheme
+TODO

+## File scheme
+TODO

+## Webapp
+TODO